janbeyatii/trustworthy-product-reviews-group24/jaccard_indexing_notes.md

 ## How should I be storing these results?

 Obviously I don't want to recalculate all of these every single time.
 They should be stored.
+But how?

+I think what I'll probably do is store the top 10 User IDs and associated Jaccard scores.

+**Update:** Okay that schema doesn't look how I was expecting at all, there actually isn't any table mapping reviews to users.
+Products are tied to reviews, and reviews have an associated UID.
+So what I'll want to do is delete that